guykozlovskij/project-3-server/README.md

 - Netlify
 - Git & Github

-# Approach
+## Approach

+In the planning stage we as a group pseudo coded most of the models for the backend.
+Then we pair programmed at the start of the project, to implement those models, before moving onto the controllers, where we created a general plan for the controllers using comments.
+After we had done that we split off to working on our own tasks.
+We assigned tasks by 'mini stand-ups' throughout the day, we were also on a Zoom call throughout most of the project allowing for quick communication.
+At the end of the day we did a last stand-up to talk about our progress as well as note down things we still had to do the following day.

 ## Design

-We wanted to keep things simple for the design as we had a lot to do in the backend for this project.
+We as a group wanted to keep things simple for the design as we had a lot to do in the backend for this project.
 Below you can see a few prototypes we made as a group for how we wanted the pages to look like.
-We used excalidraw to plan out the project, the planning was quite extensive.
+We used Excalidraw to plan out the project, the planning was quite extensive.
 So I will reference it through this document where relevant.

-#### Homepage
+### Homepage

 ---